-The Group is exposed to fluctuations in the Israeli Consumer Price index (CPI) notes payable which are linked to the CPI.
-The Group did not enter into CPI hedging transactions in 2015, 2016 and 2017.
+The Group is exposed to fluctuations in the Israeli Consumer Price index (CPI).
+See also note 19.

 Furthermore, the Group's notes payable bearing variable interest rate cause cash flow risks.
-Based on simulations performed, an increase (decrease) of 1% interest rates during 2017 in respect of the abovementioned financial instruments would have resulted in an annual increase (decrease) in interest expenses of NIS 5 million.
-The Group does not enter into interest rate hedging transactions.
+Based on simulations performed, an increase (decrease) of 1% interest rates during 2018 in respect of the abovementioned financial instruments would have resulted in an annual increase (decrease) in interest expenses of NIS 4 million.